18. August 2023

 What methods are available to calculate the service life of a battery?

-In general, batteries are designed to function over 100 discharge and charge cycles.
-However, many batteries show a noticeable reduction in capacity after around 10 discharges.
-Batteries with a lower nominal capacity deliver correspondingly less runtime.
-It is advisable to choose batteries with a high nominal capacity to ensure stable performance and a longer service life.
+Batteries function for around 100 discharge and charge cycles.
+After about 10 discharges, however, the batteries show a noticeable reduction in capacity.
+Batteries with a lower capacity provide less runtime.
+Batteries with a high capacity deliver stable performance and a longer service life.

 Are the batteries in my UPS still OK after it has been in storage for a year?

 The service life of unused batteries decreases if they are stored without intermediate charging.
-Lead batteries discharge automatically, so it is important to recharge them every six to ten months to avoid a permanent loss of capacity after 18 to 30 months.
-If the batteries are stored at temperatures of 10 degrees Celsius or lower, the storage period can be extended without recharging.
+As lead batteries discharge automatically, they should be recharged every 6 to 10 months.
+If the batteries are stored at 10 degrees Celsius or lower, the storage period can be extended without recharging.

 How much time do the batteries of a UPS need to be fully recharged?